lpacher/phd/labs/lab1/README.md

 -- Simple testbench for the Inverter module
 --

-library IEEE ;
+library ieee ;
-use IEEE.std_logic_1164.all ;   -- include extended logic values (by default VHDL only provides 0/1 with the 'bit' data type)
+use ieee.std_logic_1164.all ;   -- include extended logic values (by default VHDL only provides 0/1 with the 'bit' data type)

 library std ;
 use std.env.all ;   -- the VHDL2008 revision provides stop/finish functions similar to Verilog to stop simulations